golden-hu/resume/resume_en.md

 #### iOS Software Engineer - August, 2015 - Present
  * Skills used: iOS SDK, Objective-C, Instruments, TestFlight, Git Flow
- * Role overview: Lead to architect build important UI components for
- * QQMusic iOS App.
-Take charge to refactor heritage code.
+ * Role overview: Lead to architect and build important UI components for QQMusic iOS App.
+Build new features for the App.
+Refactor heritage code.
  * Interesting challenges: Reduce the app size from 100M+ to 50M.
 In the mean time, I lead to refactor main UI component code.
 I also design a cross-platform skin changing UI component for the system, combining javascript